jgr0sz/whoistrader/README.md

 # whoistrader
-CS2 trader profiler, built by players for players.
-Nobody likes scammers and reversers.

-In a nutshell, it takes multiple APIs from CS2 marketplaces, reversal DBs, and Steam itself and aggregates them into one fat API response that represents the "profile" of a user.

-This project itself is not meant to explicitly qualify users as trustworthy or not; it instead provides information for potential buyers/sellers to access to make a decision.
+CS2 trader profiler, made by a player who isn't fond of the amount of scammers/reversers in the community.

+In a nutshell, it takes various sources of trader information (reversal databases, marketplace APIs, Steam's web API) and builds a profile around them, displaying relevant information such as reversals, Steam-related bans, and statistics/standings on major marketplaces.

 ## Usage
 - In the root folder, create an `.env` file to house API keys for the platforms that require them.